 In many ways, Apple are competing against themselves with the Smart Keyboard for iPad.
 This can quickly and easily turn your iPad into something like a MacBook Air in seconds.
 But why is it our number one pick?
 Well, for many, the whole ethos of the iPad is simple portability - and this keyboard has been designed to augment the tablet, not break its primary purpose by adding bulk.

 Perhaps the most typically Apple feature here is the Smart Connector.
-Not only is this the magnetic mechanism that physically adds the keyboard to the iPad, it's also how it connects as a device - and how it gets it power.
-So, you can wave goodbye to worrying about keyboard charging and Bluetooth issues.
-Of course, this does limit the flexibility when it comes to placement of the keyboard, as - not being wireless - it is firmly joined at the iPad's hip.
+Not only is this the magnetic mechanism that physically adds the keyboard to the iPad, it's also how it connects as a device.
+Then, snuggly hidden on the device's left side is a USB-C port for pass-through charging.

-However, going back to the whole principle of this design, it's trying to be a light laptop.
-So, the keyboard position is ideal for those who want to emulate a MacBook Air.
+Going back to the whole principle of this design, it's trying to be a light laptop.
+So, the keyboard and trackpad position is ideal for those who want to emulate a MacBook.
 Lastly, when open the keyboard is a stand for the iPad of course, but when folded away it doubles as a handy cover to keep that perfect screen in tip-top shape.

 Pros